315+ Telescopes Ranked

 The Z130, however, is one of the 130mm f/5 variants that, for whatever reason, has a simpler mirror cell similar to the ones I’ve mostly seen on old-fashioned Japanese-made reflectors.

-The Optics Collimation
+The Annoying Optics Collimation

-To collimate the Z130, you have to remove a useless metal back plate (purely cosmetic; you can throw it away just like I did) and then adjust 3 pairs of push-pull screws, which tend to easily strip.
+To collimate the Z130, I have to remove a useless metal back plate (purely cosmetic; you can throw it away just like I did) and then adjust 3 pairs of push-pull screws, which tend to easily strip.
 Both are to be done with screwdrivers.

 The good news about this arrangement is that it holds collimation really well, and I didn’t have to adjust it very often.